 One of the ways in which you can use InstantData is to gain temporary access to your files.
+You can do this from your ESE Agent or from the Storage Platform Console.

-To gain temporary access to your files, watch our how-to video below, or read on for more detailed instructions.
+Watch our how-to video below, or read on for more detailed instructions.

 1. Open the InstantData app